okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/add-an-external-idp/create-an-app-at-idp/apple/appatidp.md

 Using Apple as an external Identity Provider involves multiple steps at the Apple Developer Portal.
-These steps assume that you already have a standard Apple developer account.
+These steps assume that you already have a [standard Apple developer account](https://developer.apple.com/).

 ??add note about applie info on Sign in with Apple? https://help.apple.com/developer-account/#/devde676e696??

-> **Note:** See the [Apple Developer Portal](https://developer.apple.com/) for more information on registering for a developer account.

 ## Create an App ID

-note here about in case Apple's UI or steps have changed, see Apple's documentation? (https://developer.apple.com/sign-in-with-apple/get-started/)
+??note here about in case Apple's UI or steps have changed, see Apple's documentation? (https://developer.apple.com/sign-in-with-apple/get-started/)??

 1. Access your account's [Apple Developer Dashboard](https://developer.apple.com/).